-The Los Angeles we know in the 21st century is not just some place that arrived from out of the blue one summer day, but an environment that was built out through specifically racist laws, designations, and customs over the course of decades, particularly during the 20th century.
+The Los Angeles we know in the 21st century is not just some place that arrived from out of the blue one summer day, but an environment built out through specifically racist laws, designations, and customs over decades of policy, especially during the 20th century.
 During the 1960s, subsequent waves of civil unrest against such policies struck in several U.S. cities, among them Watts, Newark, and Detroit.

-In 2018, any Angeleno taking a walk through neighborhoods like Watts can still feel the legacy of L.A.’s redlining and the relative lack of accountability concerning the issue, as well as the anger and frustration towards such flagrant acts of sabotage and abandon against a people and their community.
+In 2018, any Angeleno taking a walk through neighborhoods like Watts can still feel the legacy of L.A.’s redlining and the relative lack of accountability concerning the issue, as well as the anger and frustration towards such acts of sabotage and abandon against a people and their community.

 Yet with reports such as UCLA Luskin’s South L.A.
 Since The Sixties, which examines how much “progress” the city has made in Watts and South Los Angeles since the Kerner report and other studies, the spirit of Mike Davis’s City of Quartz lives on.
 From there, our work continues.

 So let’s inform ourselves before continuing with more work, Los Angeles.
 It’s the next thirty years of the pueblo that are waiting on us.